-JMHCP grants are available in three categories:
+JMHCP grants are available in two categories:

 Who is eligible to apply for grants?

 Eligible applicants are limited to states, units of local government, and federally recognized Indian tribes and tribal organizations.
 Applications must demonstrate that the proposed project will be administered jointly by a criminal or juvenile justice agency and a mental health agency, although only one is responsible for submitting the application.

 When can I apply for grants?